Follow a few rail travel guidelines to save money and ride comfortably.

 When it comes to getting rest on a train trip, snoozing upright isn’t your only option, says AAA Travel counselor Wendy Anderson.
 Upgrade to a sleeper car, or book a line like the Rocky Mountaineer that stops at night for passengers to stay in hotels.
 However, you might be surprised at how soothing the rhythmic motion of a train can be.
 Says Anderson, “People tell me, ‘I felt like a baby being rocked to sleep.’”

 Keep your eyes open for small regional lines, which offer a variety of affordable excursions.
 Among Khan’s favorites is the Skunk Train, a scenic railway that runs through the coast redwoods of California’s Mendocino County.

 Big, heavy bags are hard on your body, and their bulk also burdens a train’s luggage compartments.
 “When you’re packing your case, remember that you’re going to be the one hauling it on board,” Khan says.
 “And then you’ll have to find a place to stow it.”

 Scope the scenery

 Fall foliage in New England, snowdrifts on the Swiss Alps in winter, crashing waves along the California coast—train travel treats you to scenery you can’t always enjoy when you’re behind the wheel.
 Khan says she’ll never forget a trip on the Rocky Mountaineer through the Canadian Rockies.
 “There were no distractions—just some of the most beautiful landscapes I’ve ever seen,” she says.

-This article was first published in Summer 2015.
+This article was first published in Summer 2015 and updated in Fall 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.